Bachelor of Science in Education in

 At Ship, we want only the best students to enter teaching, so our

 admission standards are high.
-Those who successfully complete the program will be qualified to apply for a PK-4 teacher certificate, which makes graduates eligible to teach in pre-school through fourth grade classrooms.
-This program combines the general education curriculum with a foundation of teacher education that prepares Ship graduates to teach in developmentally appropriate ways to meet the needs of young students.
+Those who successfully complete the program are qualified to apply for a teaching certificate in the area the choose to concentrate in, which makes graduates eligible to teach in fourth through eighth grade classrooms.

 Shippensburg University has a rich heritage of preparing some of the finest teachers in the region.
 Our outstanding faculty is devoted to designing and teaching a demanding, relevant, philosophical and clinical curriculum.
 Our graduates have one of the highest pass rates on the

 Praxis teacher certification exams among the fourteen Pennsylvania state universities.
 Ship’s program is accredited by the National Council for Accreditation of Teacher Education (NCATE), and meets high national standards of excellence.